23 Mar Is Botulinum toxin Deadly? 5 Things You Need to Know About Botulinum toxin Safety

 So far, data suggests that Botulinum toxin has a very localised mode of action.
 This means that when correctly injected into the intended muscle, Botulinum toxin has a very precise mode of action.
 If you were to receive Botulinum toxin injections to your jaw muscles, your jaw muscles will relax and slim down; but do not expect your forehead or crows feet wrinkles to disappear.

-Unintended spread of botulinum toxin into surrounding muscles following injections of Botox is unremarkable when small dosages are used.
+Unintended spread of botulinum toxin into surrounding muscles following injections of Botulinum toxin is unremarkable when small dosages are used.
 This is the case with Botulinum toxin injections to the face for cosmetic purposes1,2.
 One study showed that the area of diffusion was approximately 2.4-6.0 cm2, 3 (at the concentration closest to that which most doctors in Singapore use for botulinum toxin injections)- this means that the likelihood of Botulinum toxin spreading to the heart and lung muscles is extremely low.

 2. Lethal dose of Botulinum toxin was injected